jjuulliiuuss/hotels/Hotels.md

 #### to be added:
-- Things or sightseeings in Sydney & Sydney
+- Things or sightseeings in Sydney & Singapore
 - Singapore accomodation

 # Sydney